Cheesezzy/Inventory-Store-Api/README.md

 - Add stock (with batchId and quantity.
 BatchIds are unique)
 - Fetch stocks

-Run start the app and test API
+To start the app and test API
 # npm start